-- mastering by students of basic knowledge (concepts, concepts, methods and models) in the field of web graphs; - acquisition of theoretical knowledge and practical skills in the field of web graphs; - providing advice and assistance to students in conducting their own theoretical research in the field of webgraphs.
+• mastering by students of basic knowledge (concepts, concepts, methods and models) in the field of web graphs;

+• acquisition of theoretical knowledge and practical skills in the field of web graphs;

+• providing advice and assistance to students in conducting their own theoretical research in the field of webgraphs.
-LONGIN • Know ٠

-☐ fundamental concepts, laws, theories of random hypergraphs; □ modern problems of the corresponding sections of random hypergraphs; concepts, axioms, methods of proofs and proofs of the main theorems in the sections included in the basic part of the cycle; □ basic properties of the corresponding mathematical objects; analytical and numerical approaches and methods for solving typical applied problems of andom hypergraphs. be able to: ☐ understand the task at hand; ☐ use your knowledge to solve fundamental and applied problems of random hypergraphs; \Box evaluate the correctness of the problem setting; □ strictly prove or disprove the statement;
+□ fundamental concepts, laws, theories of random hypergraphs;

+□ modern problems of the corresponding sections of random hypergraphs;

+\Box concepts, axioms, methods of proofs and proofs of the main theorems in the sections included in the basic part of the cycle;

+\square analytical and numerical approaches and methods for solving typical applied problems of random hypergraphs.

+□ use your knowledge to solve fundamental and applied problems of random hypergraphs;

-\Box independently find algorithms for solving problems, including non-standard ones, and analyze them; □ independently see the consequences of the results obtained; Accurately present mathematical knowledge in the area of complex calculations, orally and writing. master: □ skills of mastering a large amount of information and solving problems (including complex ones); □ skills of independent work and mastering new disciplines; □ culture of formulation, analysis and solution of mathematical and applied problems requiring the use of mathematical approaches and methods of random hypergraphs for their solution; \Box the subject language of complex calculations and the skills of competently describing the solution of problems and presenting the results.
-Content of the course (training module), structured by topics (sections): 1 Local Gallai-Erdös theorems on the number of vertices
+\Box independently find algorithms for solving problems, including non-standard ones, and analyze them;

+□ Accurately present mathematical knowledge in the area of complex calculations, orally and in writing.

+\Box skills of mastering a large amount of information and solving problems (including complex ones);

+\Box culture of formulation, analysis and solution of mathematical and applied problems requiring the use of mathematical approaches and methods of random hypergraphs for their solution;

+\Box the subject language of complex calculations and the skills of competently describing the solution of problems and presenting the results.

+Content of the course (training module), structured by topics (sections):

+1. Local Gallai-Erdös theorems on the number of vertices